wilson1yan/VideoGPT/README.md

 * `--resolution 128`: spatial resolution to train on
 * `--sequence_length 16`: temporal resolution, or video clip length

+## Using Pretrained VideoGPTs
+There are two available pre-trained VideoGPT models
+* `bair_gpt`: single frame-conditional BAIR model using discrete encodings from `bair_stride4x2x2` VQ-VAE
+* `ucf101_uncond_gpt`: unconditional UCF101 model using discrete encodings from `ucf101_stride4x4x4` VQ-VAE
+Note that both pre-trained models use sparse attention.
+For purposes of fine-tuning, you will need to install sparse attention, however, sampling does not required sparse attention to be installed.

 ## Training VideoGPT
 You can download a pretrained VQ-VAE, or train your own.
 Afterwards, use the `scripts/train_videogpt.py` script to train an VideoGPT model for sampling.
 Execute `python scripts/train_videogpt.py -h` for information on all available training settings.
 A subset of more relevant settings are listed below, along with default values.
 ### VideoGPT Specific Settings